telefonicaid/fiware-orion/doc/manuals/user/walkthrough_apiv2.md

 ```

 Note this script requires Flask version 1.0.2 and pyOpenSSL version 19.0.0, which can be installed using
 `pip install Flask==1.0.2` and `pip install pyOpenSSL==19.0.0`.
-In case of conflict with your
+In addition, it is recommended to use
-base operating system Python installation, we recommend to use [virtualenv](https://virtualenv.pypa.io/en/latest/).
+Python 2.7.
+In case of conflict with your base operating system Python installation, we recommend to use [virtualenv](https://virtualenv.pypa.io/en/latest/).

 [Top](#top)